SEO for SaaS: A Practical 90-Day Plan That Moves Revenue for Growth-Stage Teams (2026)

 Essential SEO Tools

 Search Console.
 Non-negotiable.
 It is the source of truth for indexation, impressions , and click data from Google.
 Every SaaS SEO strategy starts here.
-We cover the details in our take on B2B go to market strategy.
+We cover the details in our B2B Go-To-Market Strategy guide.

 Site crawling software.
 You need automated crawl monitoring to catch technical SEO issues before they tank rankings.
 SaaS websites change frequently through product updates and feature releases.
 Automated monitoring catches regressions that manual audits miss.